ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 ## 11. Advanced feature    [return to contents>>][0]
 ### 11-1.
 Print another gcode file
-If you want to print another gcode file, you can add an M183 command before the M182 command.
+If you want to print another gcode file after finished, you can add an M183 command before the M182 command.
+>
+    M183 command description
-	M183: Set the repeat printing file
+    M183: Set the repeat printing file.
-	Example: M183 12345678.gco - print file "12345678.gco"
+    Example: M183 12345678.gco -> print file "12345678.gco"

-**:exclamation:Note:exclamation:The file name must be in 8.3 format and placed in the same directory as the previous file (it is recommended to place them in the root directory).**
+**:exclamation:Note:exclamation:The file name must be in 8.3 format and placed in the same directory with the previous file (it is recommended to place them in the root directory).**
+:memo:For example, you want to print 3d object "A" 7 copies and print 3d object "B" 3 copies, you need to:
+>
++ Add the below commands on the "start g-code" when slicing 3d model "A"
+    M182 S1 N6 Zxx Txx Lxxx
+    M183 b.gco
++ Add the below commands on the "start g-code" when slicing 3d model "B"
+    M182 S1 N2 Zxx Txx Lxxx
++ Store the a.gco and b.gco to the same directory and print "a.gco" file first.

 ### 11-3.
 Add bed cooling FAN
 :negative_squared_cross_mark: **TODO: To add an instruction about how to add the hot bed cooling fan.**